Daniel-Abrecht/dpa-image-builder/README.md

 To install any packages even earlier with the debootstrap, add them to the packages_install_debootstrap file.
 To only download packages so they could be installed later without an internet connection, add them to the packages_download_only file.
 To do things after the first boot, add them to the `rootfs_custom_files/root/first_boot_setup.sh` file.
 It's called from `rootfs_custom_files/etc/rc.local` file.
+You can also add your own packages into `rootfs_custom_files/root/temp-repo/` to automatically install them.

 ## Other important stuff